 I spun around and stood up to face a uniformed security guard staring at me with a bit of a smirk.
 “Why were you walking around taking pictures?” he asked me.
 Puzzled and caught off guard, I started to say “Well, I like this place and…”.
 “You can’t be taking pictures” he cut me off.

 Immediately, I was annoyed.
-I’d heard several complaints from my colleague Scott Roeben (of VitalVegas.com) about how he is continually hounded by security people whenever he takes photos of renovations, construction, etc. He even complained about it recently on a television appearance after stopping at SLS Las Vegas to document their improvements.
+I’d heard several complaints from my colleague Scott Roeben (of VitalVegas.com) about how he is continually hounded by security people whenever he takes photos of renovations, construction, etc. He even complained about it recently on a television appearance after stopping at Sahara (SLS at the time) to document their improvements.
 It’s really aggravating to be harassed when you’re doing something innocuous, and after all the disappointments this visit had already offered, I wasn’t going to stand for this.

-There will no laughter today at Primm Valley Resorts.
-Sorry for any inconvenience…
+There will no laughter today.
+Sorry for the inconvenience…

 “Are you kidding me?”
 I challenged him.
 “This is a tourist town.
 People take pictures.
 What difference does it make to you?”.
 “Well” he stammered “you could be a reporter or something, You were taking pictures of the empty stores”.
 “Yeah, and what if I was?”.
 Oh, if he only knew what was going on in my mind.
 This article was already writing itself.